What is LeAD Labs?

 Results-orientation: Working intelligently, diligently, and with integrity to produce the highest quality products and services and pursue organizational goals

 - Basing leadership evaluation, assessment, and development on the best-available evidence is the most effective strategy for leader development.
-Evidence for leader development practices may take several forms with rigorous, academic research being preferred.
+Evidence for leader development practices may take several forms with rigorous, peer-reviewed, published research being preferred.